Kitware/CDash/docs/install.md

 ```

 ##### Migrating settings from `config.local.php`
+As part of the CDash v3.1.0 release, we migrated some of the environment variables
+from `config.local.php` into the `.env` file, see the [release notes](https://github.com/Kitware/CDash/releases).
+If you're upgrading from CDash v3.0.3 or earlier, compare your `config.local.php` with the `config.php`
+included with the installation.
+Exclude variables not present in `config.php` from your `config.local.php`,
-If you're upgrading from CDash v3.0 or earlier you can use the following command to migrate
+and configure them in the `.env` file.
+You can use the following command to migrate
 your settings from `config.local.php` into the `.env` file used by Laravel.

 ```bash